zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/widgets/combobox.md

 The **Advanced** tab allows you to configure settings for features that is beyond the normal configurations.

-*   Performance group
+* **Performance group**

-    * **Lazy loading** – allows user to configure when the combobox's options data being loaded.
-If yes, the data will be loaded only after the user triggers options menu being opened.
+    * **Lazy loading** – allows the user to configure when to load the combo box's options data.
+Set it to **yes** to ensure that the data is not loaded until the user opens the options menu.
-    * **Loading type** – allows user to configure the loading animation of combobox.
+    * **Loading type** – allows the user to configure the loading animation of a combo box.

 {{% alert color="info" %}}
-Lazy loading will always fetch 100 data for each request.
-Pagination will be triggered when user scrolls to the bottom of the options menu.
-But currently, we have technical limitation to pass this pagination data from the combobox to microflow/nanoflow datasource.
+Lazy loading always fetches 100 data items for each request.
+Pagination ise triggered when the user scrolls to the bottom of the options menu.
+This pagination data is not currently passed from the combobox to the microflow or nanoflow datasource.
 {{% /alert %}}

-*   Multiple selection
+* **Multiple selection**
-This setting only applicable for combobox with multiple item selections.
+    This setting is only applicable for comboboxes with multiple item selections.

     * **Selected items sorting** – allows user to configure the sorting mechanism to display the selected items.
-        *   **Caption** if selected, this settings will display selected items based on their captions, regardless of user's selected sequence.
+        * **Caption** - if selected, this settings displays selected items based on their captions, regardless of user's selected sequence.
-        *   **Default** if selected, this settings will not do any sortings on the client side.
-But will keep the sorting from the saved values given from datasource. \
+        * **Default** - if selected, this settings does not do any sorting on the client side.
+Instead, it keeps the sorting from the saved values given from datasource.
-        Which means that on default behavior: \
-        if the target attribute value is set (association multi select) the data will already sorted based on values from the API and combobox will display it as it is. \
-        Otherwise, if there is no target attribute (database multi select) the selected items will be displayed based on user's selected sequence.
+            If the target attribute value is set (that is, if the multiple selection is set to **association**) the data will already sorted based on values from the API and combobox will display it as it is.
+Otherwise, if there is no target attribute (that is, if the multiple selection is set to **database**) the selected items are displayed based on user's selected sequence.

-*   Filter
+* **Filter**
     * **Filter type** – allows the user to type into the input and filter displayable options on the combo box.

 ### Common Tab {#common}